-You should be aware that Excel 2016 provides another way to share files with users that do not have Excel 2016 (or, indeed, any version of Excel) installed upon their computer.
-This is done using Excel 2016's built in Cloud Computing features.
+You should be aware that Excel 365 provides another way to share files with users that do not have any version of Excel installed upon their computer.
+This is done using Excel 365's built in Cloud Computing features.

 Cloud Computing also allows users to open (and even edit) Excel workbooks using devices such as iPads, Android pads, Apple Macs and Smartphones.